JudiniLabs/code-gpt-docs/docs/tutorial-features/code_refactoring.md

 The CodeGPT Code Refactoring feature empowers you to optimize your codebase effortlessly.
 By selecting specific code segments, you can request CodeGPT to perform intelligent refactoring operations, enhancing code readability and efficiency.

 ## How to Use:
-- Select the Code: Highlight the code snippet you want to refactor for improved quality.
+- Select the Code: Highlight the code snippet
-- Initiate Refactoring:
-    - Right-click on the selected code.
+- Right-click on the selected code then select **CodeGPT: Code Refactoring**
-    - Choose the **Code Refactoring** option from the context menu.

 Experience the power of CodeGPT's intelligent refactoring capabilities.
 Elevate the quality of your code with ease and precision.